 - A portfolio is compiled as described above; however, written reflections will be composed by the student to be included with the portfolio.
 Written reflections generally discuss what was accomplished in a specific assignment or project and how the particular achievements contributed to the student's mastery of the topics.
 A copy of the completed portfolio must be submitted to the honors office.

 To apply for the certificate, you must download and complete the application.
 The application form is a Microsoft Word file.
-Email the completed form to firstname.lastname@example.org, or bring it to our office in OSB 214.
-The application must be received by the fourth week of the semester that you anticipate receiving the certificate (usually the 3rd week of September for fall, 4th week of January for spring, and 1st week of June for summer).
+Email the completed form to email@example.com, or bring it to our office in OSB 214.
+The application must be received before the end of the semester in which you take the second course of our certificate program.

 The SAS Certificate and the Major or Minor in Statistics